-Unfortunately, most festivals have been cancelled or postponed this year but there’s nothing stopping you from holding your own mini festival in the garden.
+There are lots of family friendly festivals to choose from but there’s nothing stopping you from holding your own mini festival in the garden.
 You can even invite some friends over to enjoy the – socially distanced – fun.
 Let your imagination run wild decorating your garden, dressing up and making a festival-themed menu.
 With bracelets and banners to make, a music playlist to organise and fancy dress to plan, preparing for your festival can be as much fun as the event itself.
-Check out our guide to holding a Festival at home for more ideas.

 Grow Your Own Vegetables